-Securities products and services are offered by iCapital Markets, an SEC-registered broker-dealer, member FINRA and SIPC, and an affiliate of iCapital, Inc. and Institutional Capital Network, Inc. These registrations and memberships in no way imply that the SEC, FINRA, or SIPC have endorsed any of the entities, products, or services discussed herein.
-Annuities and insurance services are provided by iCapital Annuities and Insurance Services LLC, an affiliate of iCapital, Inc. "iCapital" and "iCapital Network" are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.
+Securities may be offered through iCapital Securities, LLC, a registered broker dealer, member of FINRA and SIPC and subsidiary of Institutional Capital Network, Inc. (d/b/a iCapital). iCapital Advisors, LLC, a subsidiary of Institutional Capital Network, Inc (d/b/a iCapital), is an investment adviser registered with the U.S. Securities and Exchange Commission ("SEC").
+These registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed the entities, products or services discussed herein. iCapital and iCapital Network are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.

-©2024 Institutional Capital Network, Inc. All Rights Reserved. | 2024.01
+© 2022 Institutional Capital Network, Inc. All Rights Reserved.